-- Now, we need to use some additional information in order to send more precise data to Google Ads and to make our trigger actually work.
+- Now, we need to use some additional information to send more precise data to Google Ads and to make our trigger actually work.

-- With Google Ads conversion tag we can send Order Total which is a variable.
-Whenever a successful purchase is complete, Google Ads tag will fetch the value of the variable Order Total and send it over to Google’s servers.
-Variables are things which makes GTM tracking dynamic.
+- With Google Ads conversion tag, we can send Order Total, which is a variable.
+Whenever a successful purchase is complete, the G Ads tag will fetch the value of the variable Order Total and send it over to Google’s servers.
+Variables are things that make Google Tag Manager tracking dynamic.

-- In the trigger, we need to precisely instruct GTM, when to fire.
+- In the trigger, we need to precisely instruct Google Tag Manager when to fire.
 Saying on a Thank You page is comprehensible for a human.
-But in GTM, we need to be more specific.
+But in Tag Manager, we need to be more specific.
 What is a Thank You page?
-The answer: it’s the page of which Page URL contains “/purchase-successful/” (P.S. this is just an example).
-In this case, Page URL is a variable and we have instructed GTM to constantly check Page URL when the page loads.
+The answer: it’s the page of which the Page URL contains “/purchase-successful/” (P.S. this is just an example).
+In this case, the Page URL is a variable, and we have instructed GTM to constantly check the Page URL when the page loads.
 If a variable (URL) contains “/purchase-successful/”, the trigger will be activated.

-Just like with any other Google’s product, you will use the same Google account for GTM.
-So if you’re already on Gmail (Google Ads, Google Analytics, etc.) you will be automatically logged in to Google Tag Manager.
+Like any other Google product, you will use the same Google account for Tag Manager.
+So if you’re already on Gmail (Google Ads, Google Analytics, etc.), you will be automatically logged in to Google Tag Manager.
 If not, create a Google account first (I will not show that procedure, so you’re on your own here 🙂 ).

 Once you log in, you’ll be asked to create a new GTM account and a new container.

-GTM account works the same as Google Analytics account, usually, it’s for a company/business/client, while a container is usually for a website or application.
+The Google Tag Manager account works the same as the GA account.
+Usually, it’s for a company/business/client, while a container is usually for a website or application.
 A single container can contain many tags, triggers, and variables.

-However, if there are several websites which belong to a single business and their structure is very similar (plus, their tracking implementation is similar), feel free to use one container on multiple websites.
+However, if several websites belong to a single business and their structure is very similar (plus, their tracking implementation is similar), feel free to use one container on multiple websites.